/ /

 The snow lingers on the trail through July, and then returns quickly in October most years.

-This is another hike that requires some tricky driving, at least if you have a low-clearance car like us, to access.
+This is another hike that requires some tricky driving, at least if you have a low-clearance car, to access.
 The trailhead is up a narrow forest road with questionable maintenance.

 But once you get there and park, the stress changes to an “oh man, this hike is going to be tough” kind of stress instead of an “is my car going to survive this?” kind of stress.